table of contents

 gpscorrelate --remove *.jpg

-Add a GPS location tag to a photo taken at Ulmer Münster:
+Add a GPS location tag to a photo taken to the southeast at Ulmer Münster:

 EXIT STATUS¶